EACH CAMP HAS LIMITED ENROLLMENT | ONLINE REGISTRATION IS IMMEDIATE

-Junior Day is ONLY for 2015 and 2016 high school graduates.
-This event is designed solely for players who just finished their junior year (2015 grads) or are just beginning their junior year (2016 grads).
+Junior Day is designed for 2018 and 2019 high school graduates.
+This event is designed for players who just finished their junior year (2018 grads) or are just beginning their junior year (2019 grads).
 The event is for those players who are focused on becoming college softball student-athletes.
-The camp will feature games, a pro style workout with radar gun evaluations, 40 yard dash and instruction from active college coaches from various levels of college softball.
-The camp is open to all 2014 and 2015 high school graduates and is strictly limited to the first 64 players players who complete their registration.
-The camp will remain in compliance with all NCAA rules.
+The camp will feature quality instruction from active college coaches in uniform, evaluations provided by the coaching staff through the instructional process, a Discussion on College Athletics for both players and parents.
+The camp is open to all 2018 and 2019 high school graduates and is restricted in enrollment.
+Players who graduate high school in 2020 are eligible to register but must understand the prospect event is designed for the older players.
+The player-to-coach ratio will not exceed 8:1.
+The camp is in compliance with all NCAA rules.

-Each player will receive an evaluation from the different levels of college softball represented at the camp.
-Coaches will evaluate each player based on their experiences at their level of college softball and give immediate feedback.
+Each player will receive verbal feedback from the different levels of college softball represented at the camp.
+Coaches will evaluate each player based on their experiences at their level of college softball and give feedback when appropriate.
 This will allow each participating softball player the opportunity to get a much clearer idea of where their skills may fit at the college level.
+Because we want full interaction between coaches and players we do not provide written evaluations.
+We ask our staff to be fully engaged in the teaching and evaluating process and not be lost in a form.
+For this reason, we highly encourage players to ask questions of the staff and obtain any and all information they would like to know.
 The evaluation is designed to be informative but not restrictive.
-Players will be evaluated in areas of the game such as: arm speed (velocity), ball exit speed off of bat, 40 yard dash, home to first base, and accuracy.
-Specific drills will be determined by the coaches at each camp.
-Players will be provided with information that they can use to compare and contrast where they stand with current college softball players.
+Each Junior Day Regional can differ slightly when it comes to the feedback given but generally speaking players will be evaluated in areas of the game such as: arm speed (velocity), ball exit speed off of bat, home to first base, and throwing accuracy.
+Players will also be instructed in improving the skills areas that they are having evaluated.
+Through dialogue with the coach’s players will be provided with information that they can use to compare and contrast where they stand with current college softball players.

 Well, because it's the best of both worlds.
 Players want to showcase their skills to coaches but they should also want to learn from the coaches.
 Coaches want to evaluate players and their skills so they can teach them appropriately, just like they do with their own players.
 Coaches also want to see how players react to new instruction, new techniques and how they socialize with peers and other coaches.